thegooddocsproject/templates/tutorial/about-tutorial.md

 No outcome statement.
 ```

-You get a more conversational flow with this tutorial style, however, some of the prescriptive clarity is lost by not having the headings.
+You get a more conversational flow with this tutorial style; however, some of the prescriptive clarity is lost by not having the headings.

 If you find your tutorial only has one main procedure, consider using a `how-to` template, which you can find in this template repository.